miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 ## Would That Be Red Herring or Wild Goose Chase?

-After losing almost a day on trying to get the ghost in the machine effect with a blanket HTMX-style redirect, I'm learning that just doing the painterly thing and updating this and that through HTMX at the key moment it occurs is much easier and a better effect than the blanket redirect.
+After losing almost a day on trying to get the ghost in the machine (GITM) effect with a blanket HTMX-style redirect, I'm learning that just doing the painterly thing and updating this and that through HTMX at the key moment it occurs is much easier and a better effect than the blanket redirect.
 "Painting" granular HTMX changes onto the screen is ironically both easier to achieve with AI-guidance and a better effect.
 Sheesh!
 I spun my wheels on that one.

 Anyhow, I have a few big take-aways.
 I learned to `import functools` and use it to create a wrapper class to cut down debugging log statements.
 I did this on my